 2. No material alteration or change in the specification, design, condition or appearance of the vehicle can be made without the approval of the Council at any time while the licence is in force.

 Identification of plate

-3. The plate identifying the vehicle as a Hackney Carriage should be securely fixed to the rear of the vehicle in a conspicuous position as specified by the Council and in such manner as to be easily removable by an authorised officer of the Council or a constable.
+3. The plate identifying the vehicle as a Hackney Carriage should be securely fixed to the rear of the vehicle in a conspicuous position as specified by the Council and in such manner as to be easily removable by an authorised officer of the Council or a Police Officer.

 4. A suitable fire extinguisher and a first aid kit containing appropriate first aid dressings and appliances should be kept in the vehicle in a place where they can be accessed immediately in an emergency.

 5. The owner must ensure that the licence number and number of passengers the vehicle is licensed to carry is displayed in full view of passengers inside the vehicle.

 6. No signs, notices, advertisements, plates, marks, numbers, letters, figures, symbols, emblems or devices whatsoever should be displayed on, in or from the vehicle except as may be required by any statutory provision (including byelaws) or required or permitted by these conditions, provided however that this condition shall not apply to any indication on a taximeter fitted to a vehicle or to a sign which: